Slieve Bearnagh: Hiking and Access

 Slieve Bearnagh is a popular destination for hikers due to its distinctive summit and panoramic views.
 Common routes include ascents from Hare’s Gap or via the Trassey Track.
 The track begins at the Trassey Car Park and follows a gently rising path alongside Clonachullion Wood and the Trassey River, gradually transitioning from forested terrain to open mountain landscape.
 As hikers ascend, the track becomes rockier and steeper, eventually leading to Hare’s Gap, a mountain pass between Slievenaglogh and Slieve Bearnagh.
 From here, the route continues up stone steps and rugged slopes toward the summit tors of Slieve Bearnagh, offering panoramic views of the Mournes.

 The Trassey Track is part of the Ulster Way and intersects with the historic Brandy Pad, once used by smugglers transporting goods across the mountains.
 The approach to Hare’s Gap via the Trassey Track is rocky and rugged, passing through forest edges, river fords, and granite pavements.
 The cliffs of Spellack and the granite tors of Slieve Bearnagh flank the route, offering dramatic views and geological interest.
 The Mourne Wall, which crosses the summit, often serves as a navigational aid.

 Cultural and Historical Context

 Pollaphuca is the name given to the col (a pass or saddle) between Slieve Bearnagh and Slieve Meelmore, as well as the rocky path leading to it.
-It translates to "pool of the elves" or "hole of the fairies".
 This area is known for its distinctive rocky tors and is a popular spot for hikers, offering stunning views of the surrounding landscape.
-The name “Pollaphuca” (pool of the púca) hints at Irish folklore, where the púca is a mischievous shape-shifting spirit associated with remote landscapes and known for leading people on wild nocturnal rides.
+The name “Pollaphuca” (hole of the púca) hints at Irish folklore, where the púca is a mischievous shape-shifting spirit associated with remote landscapes and known for leading people on wild nocturnal rides.
 The Mourne Wall itself is a significant historical structure, built between 1904 and 1922 to enclose the catchment area for the Silent Valley and Ben Crom reservoirs.